w314/notes/oracleNotes/oraclePractice/Req-8 Update Comission.md

 ## Req-8 Update comission

+VERSION 1

-Develop a PL/SQL code to update commission percentage of all employees, who are either 'MK_REP' or 'PR_REP', based on the below given salary slab
+- Develop a PL/SQL code to update commission percentage of all employees, who are either 'MK_REP' or 'PR_REP', based on the below given salary slab
     - salary < 7000 -> 0.1
     - salary >= 7000 && < 1000 -> 0.15
     - salary >= 10000 -> 0.2

+VERSION 2
+Update the commission percentage for all the employees working in department 20.
+- Develop a PL/SQL program to update the COMMISSION_PCT to 0.1 for employees working in department 20 and also display the number of employees for whom commission is updated.
+If no employee data is getting updated, then display 'No employee found'.
+- do not use cursor

+## Version 1

 ```sql
 SET SERVEROUTPUT ON;